 2. day Bad Schandau about 45 km

-You have the possibility of renting bikes at the hotel.
 Travel by train to Bad Schandau.
-From there you will cycle via Königstein, Rathen with its rockstage, castle Pillnitz and underneath the "Blauen Wunder" back to Dresden.
-Enjoy in the evening the atmosphere in Dresden, the restaurants, wine cellars and rustic pubs on both sides of the river cater to all tastes.
+From there you will cycle via Königstein, Rathen with its rockstage, castle Pillnitz and underneath the Loschwitzer Bridge (called "Blaues Wunder") back to Dresden.
+Enjoy the evening atmosphere in Dresden.
+The restaurants, wine cellars and rustic pubs on both sides of the river cater to all tastes.

 3. day Dresden - Meißen about 30 km/60 km with trip to Moritzburg

-You will cycle via Radebeul, once home town of Karl May, where you have the opportunity to get on the historical lightrailway 'Lößnitzdackel'.
-By that railway you can get to Morizburg castle.
+Today you will cycle via Radebeul, once home town of Karl May, where you have the opportunity to get on the historical lightrailway 'Lößnitzdackel'.
+By that railway you can get to Moritzburg castle.
 In Meißen you may visit the world-famous porcelain-manufacture and the worth seeing Albrechtscastle.

 4. day Meißen - Strehla/Riesa about 36 km

-Along traditional wine villages, which invite for a break, you cycle on the Elbe-bike path to Riesa/Strehla, whose castle, church and zoological garden are waiting for your visit.
+Along traditional wine villages, which invite for a break, you follow the Elbe-bike path to Riesa/Strehla, whose castle, church and zoological garden are waiting for your visit.

 5. day Strehla/Riesa - Torgau about 48 km

 In Belgern you can visit the sole Roland in the whole of Saxony and in Torgau you should visit the Hartenfels castle and the castle church.
 This church was inaugurated by Martin Luther and is regarded to be the first protestant church in Germany.

 6. day Torgau - Wittenberg about 69 km